-- a) aMIDRMA Board is established with Terms of Reference (TOR) as at Appendix 5.3J to the Report on Agenda Item 5.3; and - b) theMIDRMA Board is to be composed of a focal point nominated by each Member State.
+That.

-2.2 The Terms of Reference of the MIDRMA Board is at Appendix A.
+- a) a MIDRMA Board is established with Terms of Reference (TOR) as at Appendix 5.3J to the Report on Agenda Item 5.3; and - b) the MIDRMA Board is to be composed of a focal point nominated by each Member State. - 2.2 An updated version of the Terms of Reference of the MIDRMA Board is at Appendix A. - 2.3 With a view to resolve the legal issues related to the membership, funding, duties and responsibilities of the MIDRMA, the Memorandum of Agreement (MOA) at Appendix B, has been signed initially by the ten (10) participating States, i.e.: Bahrain, Egypt, Iran, Jordan, Lebanon, Kuwait, Oman, Saudi Arabia, Syria and Yemen. - Taking into consideration the tremendous efforts deployed by UAE in the preparation for the successful and safe implementation of RVSM in the MID Region, MIDANPIRG/10, under Conclusion 10/30 and based on an offer from the MIDRMA Board, invited UAE to join the MIDRMA Project being exempted from the payment of contributions for the first ten (10) years of operation of the MIDRMA.
+Accordingly, and further to the follow-up actions taken by the ICAO MID Regional Office, UAE joined officially the MIDRMA Project on 10 June 2008 and signed the MIDRMA Memorandum of Agreement (MOA) on 21 October 2008, as reflected at Appendix B, has.
+Accordingly, MIDANPIRG/11 agreed to the following Conclusion which replaces and supersedes MIDANPIRG/10 Conclusion 10/30:

-2.3 With a view to resolve the legal issues related to the MIDRMA membership, funding, duties and responsibilities, the MIDRMA Memorandum of Agreement (MOA) has been signed initially by the ten (10) participating States, i.e.: Bahrain, Egypt, Iran, Jordan, Lebanon, Kuwait, Oman, Saudi Arabia, Syria and Yemen.
+CONCLUSION 11/17: MEMBERSHIP OF THE MIDRMA

-2.4 A Custodian Agreement, which describes the support Administrative and Financial functions of ICAO in the MIDRMA Project was signed by the three concerned parties (the ICAO Secretary General, the Undersecretary for Civil Aviation Affairs of Bahrain and the MIDRMA Board Chairman) as reflected in Appendix B.
+That,

-2.5 Based on the above MIDANPIRG/10 agreed to the following Conclusion related to the MIDRMA Project:
+- a) Bahrain, Egypt, Iran, Jordan, Kuwait, Lebanon, Oman, Saudi Arabia, Syria, Yemen and UAE committed themselves to participate in the MIDRMA project, through the signature of the Memorandum of Agreement (MOA); and - b) taking into consideration the tremendous efforts deployed by UAE in the preparation for the successful and safe implementation of RVSM in the MID Region, UAE is exempted from the payment of contributions to the MIDRMA for the first ten (10) years of operation (up-to end of 2015). - 2.5 With a view to clarify and define exactly the support functions provided by ICAO in the MIDRMA Project, a Custodian Agreement between ICAO, the MIDRMA Board and Bahrain was signed by the ICAO Secretary General, the Under Secretary for Civil Aviation Affairs of Bahrain and the MIDRMA Board Chairman (on behalf of the MIDRMA participating States), as at Appendix C. - 2.6 Based on the above MIDANPIRG/10 agreed to the following Conclusion related to the MIDRMA Project: